apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/scraping_paginated_sites.md

 Most websites also provide a way for the user to select search filters.
 These allow a more granular level of search than categories and can be combined with them.
 Common filters allow you to select a **color**, **size**, **location** and similar attributes.

-At first, it might seem as an easy solution.
+At first, it might seem like an easy solution.
 Enqueue all possible filter combinations and that should be so granular that it will never hit a pagination limit.
 Unfortunately, this solution is still far from good.

-1. There is no guarantee that some products don't slip through the chosen filter combinations.
+1. There is no guarantee that some products won't slip through the chosen filter combinations.
 2. The resulting split might be too granular and end up having too many tiny paginations with many duplicate products.
 This leads to scraping a lot more pages than necessary and makes analytics much harder.

 ### Using filter ranges {#using-filter-ranges}